maxyoung94/ride-link/README.md

 In ServiceTable, use .map to create an array of ServiceRows, using service as the object handle, specify a key={service.id} and pass the single service object with 'service={service}' In 'tbody', insert the list of service rows by using the JSX expression: {serviceRows}

+## Step 4: Dynamic Updates

+### 4.1 Create Initial State
+add 'getInitialState' to ServiceList and return an object with 'services: dataList' where using props before, replace with 'self.state.services'

+# Abandoned, decided to just start Reacts tutorial as i keep finding this Hashnode one using a lot
+of deprecated tutorials and methods, loved the reflection format built around GitHub and will try to follow that proceedure in following repos.